top of page

 Does Medicare Cover Chiropractic for Sciatica?

-A frequent question is: Does Medicare cover chiropractic for sciatica?
+Does Medicare cover chiropractic for sciatica?

 The answer is yes — if: